Because i have a short attention span, i am not a fan of museums due to the large amount of text waiting to be read.

 The exhibition was amazing, it had realistic and extensive re-creations of the First and Third class cabins, the Grand Staircase where you can dress up and take a picture for a fee, the Verandah Cafe, the Promenade Deck and Boiler Room.

-in the background is the re-creation of the Grand Staircase where the angel used to be.
+In the foreground is the exact angel statue that was extracted from Titanic, in the background is the re-creation of the Grand Staircase where the angel used to be. |

 Stepping into the re-created areas, it reminds me of my adventure on Royal Carribean, my first cruise.